bvoight/GCB535/Syllabus.md

 ### Course Directors

-Please use e-mail to contact the course instructors.
+Please use e-mail or the course slack to contact the course instructors.
 We do not reliably check the Canvas messaging functionality.

 #### Benjamin F. Voight, PhD